 How are client demands in Italy changing?

-How do you set yourself apart from the competition?
+How do you set yourself apart from the competition in Italy?

 While local firms have to adapt to such change in demands, our competitive advantage is already fulfilling those requirements.
 Being a truly local, truly global firm and the primary international firm in the Italian legal market, we are the only firm capable of offering worldwide seamless legal advice to Italian companies for their international business.
 We are innovative and align ourselves to every best practice in the market and have a higher level of efficiency.
 We have developed innovative models of flexible pricing that meet the changing expectations of clients on value for money.